USGS-R/RSurvey/README.md

 * adding the ability to manipulate geospatial data;
 * revising management of graphics devices; and
-* creating a GUI for geostatistical modeling based on functions in the **gstat** package.
+* creating a GUI for geostatistical modeling.

 Install
 -------